 The Title IX Coordinator is the designated representative of the College with primary responsibility for coordinating the College's Title IX compliance efforts.
-The Title IX Coordinator has responsibility to lead the Team and designate members of the Team and other employees for specific tasks.
 The Title IX Coordinator shall ensure that the College responds to all reports in a timely, effective, and consistent manner.
 In addition, the Title IX Coordinator is responsible for ensuring that the review, investigation, and resolution of all reports of sexual misconduct are done according to this Policy and applicable law.
-Any member of the Team can be contacted with questions about the College's Sexual Misconduct Policy or with concerns about sexual misconduct at the College.
-The Team will provide resources and will also discuss options for pursuing both informal and formal resolution of a sexual misconduct complaint.
-Please note: All of the members of the Title IX Team are required to report, to the Title IX Coordinator, any reports of sexual misconduct.
-Please see below, under Section III, "Confidentiality" for a full explanation of the list of confidential resources.